mward19/traffic-signs-u-net/README.md

 ![An example mask](example_mask.png)

+- Augment training images to make the most of the available data.

 - Train a U-Net with only one output mask channel on the masks generated previously, with a logistic binary cross-entropy loss function.
 Thus the U-Net learns to output logits representing how far away the nearest sign is, with smaller logits implying that no sign is nearby, and large logits denoting a sign.

 - Given the prediction masks that the model outputs, seek local maxima.
 We hope that these maxima are the locations of signs in the original image.
 An example from a recent iteration of the model is displayed below, with white stars marking predicted sign locations.